 Non-Specific Action Figure (NSAF) is a digital companion character for Nintendo's upcoming gaming system Wii U.

-The character was introduced in a promotional video for Nintendo’s Mii Universe, a new user-interface that will be available on the Wii U system, screened as part of the Nintendo Direct live broadcast event on June 3rd, 2012.
+The character was introduced in a promotional video for Nintendo's Mii Universe, a new user-interface that would've become available on the Wii U system, screened as part of the Nintendo Direct live broadcast event on June 3rd, 2012.